• Skip to content

 Young People Not in Education, Employment or Training

-Other lifestyle and behavioural factors such as alcohol consumption, diet and nutrition, drug misuse, healthy weight, physical activity, and smoking are examined in Lifestyle Factors under the Adults and Children sections (plus gambling for adults).
+Other lifestyle and behavioural factors such as alcohol consumption, diet and nutrition, drug use, healthy weight, physical activity, and smoking are examined in Lifestyle Factors under the Adults and Children sections (plus gambling for adults).

 Adult Lifestyle Factors